Slovak PM In very Serious Condition After Assassination Attempt - UrduPoint

 Footage of events just after the shooting showed security agents grabbing a wounded Fico from the ground and hustling him into a black car.
 Other police handcuffed a man on the pavement nearby.

-Police detained a suspect at the site of the attack in Handlova, President Zuzana Caputova told reporters.
+Police detained a suspect at the site of the attack in Handlova, President Zuzana Caputova said.

 Kalinak said earlier the attack was "a political assault".